esphome/esphome-docs/components/lvgl.rst

 Layouts aim to position widgets automatically, eliminating the need to specify ``x`` and ``y`` coordinates to position each widget.
 This is a great way to simplify your configuration as it allows you to omit alignment options.

 The layout configuration options are applied to any parent widget or page, influencing the appearance of the children.
 The position and size calculated by the layout overwrites the *normal* ``x``, ``y``, ``width``, and ``height`` settings of the children.

-Checkout :ref:`lvgl-cook-flex`, :ref:`lvgl-cook-grid` and :ref:`lvgl-cook-weather` in the Cookbook for examples illustrating how to automate widget positioning, potentially reducing the size of your device's YAML configuration, and saving you from lots of manual calculations.

 The ``hidden``, ``ignore_layout`` and ``floating`` :ref:`flags <lvgl-objupdflag-act>` can be used on widgets to ignore them in layout calculations.